Privileged Entrance Vatican Tour with Sistine Chapel

 This tour is 3 hours long.

-Can I go back to the Vatican Museums after the tour ends?
+Can I stay in the Vatican Museums after the tour ends?